joe-plumb-notes/architecture/az-300-notes.md

 - Templates are then stored in 'Templates' on Azure GUI.
 - Can also create powershell scripts to do the above.
 ### Alerts, Metrics, and Action Groups
-- *Alerts* and aler rules allow you to configure rules for alerting when something happens within a resource group.
+- *Alerts* and alert rules allow you to configure rules for alerting when something happens within a resource group.
 - Something to happen > Action Group
 - Pretty simple.
 - *Metrics* are really for on the fly analytics of log data, unless to pin somewhere.